ANA Industry Benchmark

 Media Productivity Losses

-• IVT ad spending
+IVT ad spending

-Spend attributed to impressions identified as invalid traffic or bot activity by verification tools.
+Spend attributed to impressions identified as invalid traffic or bot activity by verification tools. -

-• Non-Measurable ad spending
+Non-Measurable ad spending

-Spend on impressions marked as not measurable for viewability.
+Spend on impressions marked as not measurable for viewability. -

-• Non-Viewable ad spending
+Non-Viewable ad spending

-Spend on measurable impressions that fail MRC viewability standards (e.g., <50 percent in-view for <1 second).
+Spend on measurable impressions that fail MRC viewability standards (e.g., <50 percent in-view for <1 second). -

-• MFA ad spending
+MFA ad spending

 Spend on inventory classified as Made for Advertising (MFA), based on Deepsee.io’s definition and categorization.

-8. Detailed Benchmark Findings
+8. Detailed Benchmark Metrics

+a.
 Transaction Cost Metrics

 Transaction Costs: The total fees from DSPs and SSPs represents the cumulative cost of accessing programmatic technology, services, and inventory.
 Top quartile performance indicates excellent cost efficiency maximizing working media budget, while bottom quartile performance may reflect investment in premium services requiring proportional value demonstration through enhanced targeting, optimization, or exclusive inventory access.